 | Cross-domain collision detection | Sweeps for contradictions where behavioral similarity is high but semantic similarity is low | ❌ Not implemented |

 We have reactive retrieval.
-You call recall_memory, it finds relevant things.
-But there’s no idle processing that synthesizes “based on 40 stored facts about coding sessions, here’s the underlying pattern.”
+You call recall, it finds relevant things.
+But there’s no idle process that synthesizes “based on 40 stored facts about coding sessions, here’s the underlying pattern.”
+The shape of that missing pass is actually straightforward to sketch — it’s the kind of thing you’d run on a cron while the agent sleeps:

 The number that stings